Edward Greenspan: Death

 Greenspan died of heart failure at the age of 70 while vacationing in Phoenix, Arizona in December 2014.
 Greenspan's funeral was held at Beth Torah Synagogue in Toronto with burial at Mount Pleasant Cemetery.

 Toronto Mayor John Tory said of Greenspan, "Life as a defence lawyer isn't always easy.
 Edward Greenspan was a larger than life figure in legal circles, our city and country.
 He was a brilliant lawyer who understood how important it is that everyone have a defence, and he was a tireless champion for human rights.
 On top of that he was a great citizen and a wonderful human being.
 On my own behalf, and on behalf of the people of Toronto, I offer my sincere condolences to his family.
 He will truly be missed."

 The Ontario MPP Jagmeet Singh reflected on Greenspan's career in fighting for "societies marginalized" as being an inspiration.

 Personal and family

-Daughter Julianna A. Greenspan is a partner at Greenspan Partners LLP.
-She joined the firm in 2002 and made partner in 2007.
-Greenspan worked at Cook County Public Defenders Office and with Genson and Gillespie in Chicago prior to returning to Canada.
-She studied at Georgetown University and obtained her law degree at Northwestern University School of Law.
-Julianna delivered her father's eulogy.
+His brother, Brian Greenspan, is also a Canadian lawyer.